jinghuazhao/Computational-Statistics/docs/SYSTEMS.md

 For old Windoes build, there is complaint about writing BIOS then an update called `wsl_update_x64.msi` is required.
 A comparison of WSL 1 and WSL 2 can be seen from <https://aka.ms/wsl2> (<https://learn.microsoft.com/en-us/windows/wsl/compare-versions>).

-To migrate from WSL 1 to WSL 2 with this command,
+To migrate from WSL 1 to WSL 2, several options are possible,

 ```bash
 # A distribution only